-The bill amends various sections of the North Dakota Century Code related to medical marijuana, specifically addressing qualifying nonresident medical marijuana patients and updating regulations on allowable amounts of usable marijuana, recordkeeping, and patient qualifications.
-Key amendments include the introduction of a new section allowing nonresidents with valid out-of-state medical marijuana cards to apply for a registry identification card using their state-issued identification and medical marijuana card instead of a written certification.
-Additionally, the bill specifies that registered qualifying patients may possess up to five hundred milligrams of cannabinoid edible products and outlines the maximum allowable amounts of tetrahydrocannabinol in edible forms.
+This bill amends various sections of the North Dakota Century Code related to medical marijuana, specifically addressing qualifying nonresident medical marijuana patients and updating regulations on allowable amounts of usable marijuana, recordkeeping, and patient qualifications.
+Key amendments include the introduction of a new section allowing nonresidents with valid out-of-state medical marijuana cards to apply for a registry identification card using their state-issued identification and medical marijuana card, which must be issued by the same state.
+The bill also specifies that registered qualifying patients may possess up to five hundred milligrams of cannabinoid edible products and outlines the maximum concentration of tetrahydrocannabinol permitted in edible products.

 Statutes affected: INTRODUCED: 19-24.1-01, 19-24.1-03, 19-24.1-03.1, 19-24.1-11, 19-24.1-37